SteelCompendium/data-rules-md-dse/Abilities/Talent/1st-Level Features/Materialize.md

   feature_type: ability
   file_basename: Materialize
   file_dpath: Talent/1st-Level Features
-  flavor: You picture an object in your mind and give it form-directly above your
+  flavor: You picture an object in your mind and give it form—directly above your
     opponent's head.
   item_id: materialize
   item_index: "03"